RetroAchievements/docs/docs/guidelines/content/player-compatibility-testing.md

 ### Step 1 - The Player's Request
 Players must include the following in their initial compatibility test request message:

-- Compelling explanation of why they think a particular hash should be added to the set
+- A brief explanation of why they think a particular hash should be added to the set
 - A link to the patch's source
-- Explicit commitment that the player intends to master/completion the set
+- Explicit commitment that the player intends to master/complete the set

 ### Step 2 - The Set Maintainer's Conditions
 If a set maintainer is interested in supporting the test, they should respond to the player with the following information: